Arbol-Project/gridded-etl-tools/README.md

     ...
 ```

-Note that the IPFS hash for a dataset can be found at any time by consulting the `assets->zmetadata->href->'/'` field in its STAC metadata.
-This includes previous iterations of your dataset -- just roll back to the associated STAC metadata.
+Note that the S3 path for a dataset can be found at any time by consulting the `self.store.path` property.

 #### Further information